Tomki2258/Tomki2258/README.md

 ## Hi there, my name is Tomek ( tamus ) 👋

+I am interested in programming and here on this profile there is some code and projects written by me, which is sometimes better and sometimes worse.
+I am also interested in gamedev and I create my simple projects in the Unity3D engine using C#

 <!--
 **Tomki2258/Tomki2258** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.